trendmicro/cloudone-community/README.md

 Some tips before you start contributing to this project:

-- The folder structure convention for this repo is '`/product-name/activity-name/{cloud-provider}-{language}-your-script-foldername`'.
+- The folder structure convention for this repo is '`/product-name/activity-name/{cloud-provider}-{language or framework}-your-script-foldername`'.

 > For example, `/Workload-Security/Integration/aws-cdk-workload-iam-stack`